hhajibadri/cse15l-lab-reports/lab3report/lab3report.md

 hugirhajibadri@Hugirs-MacBook-Pro docsearch %
 ```

 The "-r" feature in grep is very useful because it will recursively search all files in the directory and subdirectories.
-Without this feature you will have to use somethign like "./technical/*/*" but even then this will not search all files because you are specifying the directories grep can access.
+Without this feature you will have to use something like "./technical/" but even then this will not search all files because you are specifying the directories grep can access.
 Basically -r will search all files.
 Found with ChatGPT.

 **grep --color=[auto, always, never]**